 We admit we could have made it easier and just given you the stitch counts for graded sizing (S, M, L, XL etc).
 However Kiks + Jack Crochet really want to stick to our goal of providing made to measure patterns that are therefore size inclusive.
 As a result, there is a lot more math for The Quinn Fast Summer Crochet Tank pattern, but if you stick with it, you will have a tank that fits your desired measurements exactly.
 If you are going to take the time to make your own clothes, then we believe it should be made to measure to fit to your specific measurements.

 One final note about this design!
-Once you have worked out your math, it’s so much fun to crochet!!
+Please select a yarn that drapes and is on the lighter side.
+Our made to measure pattern can accommodate for different gauges, however this is a pattern where you do want tp use a draping yarn.
+We offer some suggestions below in the section “Crochet Materials”.
+Once you have worked out your math and your yarn, it’s so much fun to crochet!!
 Crocheting vertically to create the V neck is so rewarding as you see the neckline take shape!!

 So let’s get started on The Quinn Fast Summer Crochet Tank!